CodeYourFuture/syllabus/docs/finalproject/roles.md

 - Scheduling meetings
 - Working with the team to create and update tasks on Trello
-- Introducing and enforcing Agile practices (e.g. sprint planning, retros)
+- Introducing and facilitating agile practices (e.g. sprint planning, retros)

 ### Teaching Assistant